-Under the Banking Law of Japan, an amount equivalent to at least 20% of cash disbursements paid was appropriated and was set aside as earned surplus reserve in the retained earnings up to the amount of common stock.
+Under the Banking Law of Japan, an amount equivalent to at least 20% of cash disbursements paid was appropriated and was set aside as earned surplus reserve in the retained earnings.

-Effective October 1, 2001, such earned surplus reserve is recorded until the total of both earned surplus reserve and capital surplus equals the amount of common stock.
+Effective October 1, 2001, such earned surplus reserve is recorded until total of both earned surplus reserve and capital surplus equals the amount of common stock.
 The excess of the total amount over the amount of common stock may be transferred to retained earnings by resolution of stockholders.